ycorcos1/steno-ai-app/README.md

 ## Introduction

 **StenoAI** is an AI-powered legal drafting assistant designed to help attorneys and legal staff generate, refine, and export professional demand letters based on firm-approved templates and user-uploaded documents.
-The platform uses Amazon Bedrock (Claude 3.5 Sonnet) to analyze documents and generate drafts, supports real-time collaboration, and provides a scalable, serverless architecture hosted entirely on AWS.
+The platform uses Amazon Bedrock (Claude 3.5 Sonnet) to analyze documents and generate drafts, and provides a scalable, serverless architecture hosted entirely on AWS.

 ### What Problem Does It Solve?